François-André Danican Philidor: Music career

 Philidor joined the royal choir of Louis XV in 1732 at the age of 6, and made his first attempt at the composition of a song at the age of 11.
-It was said that Louis XV wanted to listen to the choir almost every day, and the singers, while waiting for the king to arrive, played chess to relieve their boredom; this may have sparked Philidor's interest in chess.
+It was said that Louis XV wanted to listen to the choir almost every day, and the singers, while waiting for the king to arrive, played chess to relieve their boredom; this may have begun Philidor's interest in chess.

-Starting in about 1740, he lived and worked in Paris as a performer, teacher and music copyist.
+Starting about 1740, he lived and worked in Paris as a performer, teacher and music copyist.
 He was the teacher of the Bohemian composer and pianist Ludwig Wenzel Lachnith.
-During this time he met Diderot, who called him "Philidor le subtil" in Rameau's Nephew (Le neveu de Rameau).
-He spent much of the period from 1745 to 1754 in London after a concert tour of the Netherlands collapsed, and moved in the same circles as Dr Johnson and Dr Burney.
+During this time he met Diderot, who termed him "Philidor le subtil" in his publication Rameau's Nephew (Le neveu de Rameau).
+In 1745 Philidor was to accompany a harpsichord prodigy on a concert tour of the Netherlands; the tour failed however when the harpsichordist died suddenly.
+Philidor then travelled to London in 1747, where he knew many of the same people as Samuel Johnson and Charles Burney.

 He returned to the French capital in 1754, resolving to devote himself seriously to musical composition, although his music was found by some to be too Italianate (as a result of his travels).
 However he scored several triumphs at the fair theatres, starting with Blaise le savetier in 1759.
 His three most successful works were Le sorcier (1764), Tom Jones (after Henry Fielding, 1765), and Ernelinde, princesse de Norvège (1767).

-For a time Philidor was among the leading opera composers in France, and during his musical career produced over 20 opéra comiques and two tragédies lyriques.
+For a time Philidor was among the main opera composers in France, and during his musical career produced more than 20 opéra comiques and two tragédies lyriques.
 He also wrote secular cantatas and motets.

 Philidor also wrote music for masonic rituals.
 The first performance of his Carmen Saeculare was performed at Freemasons' Hall, London, in 1779.
 He was a member of the renowned Parisian lodge Les Neuf Sœurs.
-This lodge had an allied society for musicians, called the Société Apollonienne.
+This lodge had an allied society for musicians, named the Société Apollonienne.